uksf/modpack/addons/arsenal/README.md

-# 3rd Person
+# Arsenal

-Handles restriction of 3d person, except for when in a vehicle.
+Restricts loading of loadouts in Arsenal to gear present in Arsenal